tdelta/SynergyQuest/README.md

   [Watabou](http://www.watabou.ru/) from the
   [Shattered Pixel Dungeon](https://github.com/00-Evan/shattered-pixel-dungeon)
   and [Pixel Dungeon](https://github.com/watabou/pixel-dungeon) games which are licensed under GPLv3.
-Similar permission as the above have been granted by 00-Evan and Watabou to convey these assets with the Unity engine when combined with this work.
+Similar permission as the above has been granted by 00-Evan and Watabou to convey these assets with the Unity engine when combined with this work but under certain conditions.
   Please see the complete note regarding their permission in [LICENSE.md](./LICENSE.md).

+Of course, for all external assets and especially the Unity components, their respective licenses apply and their terms must be upheld.

 Details see [LICENSE.md](./LICENSE.md).